-With money tight and Christmas looming, now is a good time to sell electronics and electrical gear that you no longer need, says personal finance expert Paul Lewis.
+With money tight for many of us, now is a good time to sell electronics and electrical gear that you no longer need, says personal finance expert Paul Lewis.

 Had a tough coronavirus?
 Millions have.
 Need extra cash?
 You could be hoarding £620 worth of electricals and electronics in drawers and boxes.
 So why not sell those gadgets?
 Phones, laptops, tablets, curling tongs, power tools, that you once saw as cutting-edge tech – they were – now condemned to the dusty drawer at the bottom of your bed.

 You can get cash for those electricals!
 That smartphone, laptop, or tablet may have been superseded but you can still sell them.
 It doesn’t need to be a hassle.